-- 4. Are targeted academically to beyond entry-level dietetics professionals and provide learning outcomes that apply to professional practice or intended practice. - Are developed by instructors or individuals who have appropriate academic training, certification, or demonstrated expertise to present or develop materials in a particular subject area. - from a US regionally accredited institution.
-Foreign academic degrees accredited by foreign equivalent institutions are accepted on the condition that they have been verified by one of the agencies listed on the Independent Foreign Degree Evaluation Agencies list on pages 21 22 of the Appendix.
-Publications in scientific, peerreviewed professional journals or presentations at scientific, peer-reviewed conferences may also be used to help establish expertise. - Demonstrate that content, quality, and scientific integrity of activities and materials are maintained.
+- Are targeted academically to beyond entry-level dietetics professionals and provide learning outcomes that apply to professional practice or intended practice. - Are developed by instructors or individuals who have appropriate academic training, certification, or demonstrated expertise to present or develop materials in a particular subject area.

-- 8. Presentations and materials that are clinical in nature are evidence-based.
-A balanced discussion of the topic, including risk versus benefit information where appropriate, is ensured.
+- 6. Academic degrees should be relevant and from a US regionally accredited institution.
+Foreign academic degrees accredited by foreign equivalent institutions are accepted on the condition that they have been verified by one of the agencies listed on the Independent Foreign Degree Evaluation Agencies list on pages 21 and 22 of the Appendix.
+Publications in scientific, peer-reviewed professional journals or presentations at scientific, peer-reviewed conferences may also be used to help establish expertise. - Demonstrate that content, quality, and scientific integrity of the activities and materials are maintained. - 8.
+Presentations and materials that are clinical in nature are evidence-based.
+A balanced discussion of the topic, including risk versus benefitinformation where appropriate, is ensured.
 Controversial or disputed issues are presented as such and supported by documentation from current and reputable, refereed, scientific journals. - 9.
 Disclose potential conflicts of interest, including commercial bias - 10.
 Are (typically) a minimum of one (1) contact hour in length. - 11.
-Exceptions include professional reading, poster presentations and exhibits, and self-study activities, which can be a minimum of 0.5 CPEUs. - 12.
-All continuing professional education activity types addressing diet and nutrition topics, must include an RD or DTR in program planning.
-Effective for continuing professional activities offered on or after June 1, 2018. - 13.
-Continuing Professional Education (CPE) offerings must comply with all CDR Approved Activity Type specific criteria. - Academic Coursework, and CPE activities offered by American Board of Medical Specialties (ABMS), American Academy of Family Physicians (AAFP), American Academy of Nurse Practitioners (AANP), American Academy of Physician Assistants (AAPA), Organizations accredited by the Accreditation Council for Continuing Medical Education (ACCME), Organizations accredited by the Accreditation Council for Pharmacy Education (ACPE), American Nurses Credentialing Center (ANCC), American Psychiatric Association (APA), American Psychological Association (APA), American Public Health Association (APHA), pharmacy, dentistry, and speech language pathology societies and associations are excluded from this requirement.
+Exceptions include professional reading, poster presentations and exhibits, and self-study activities, which can be a minimum of 0.5 CPEUs.